TiCaLiBrO/Trillidium/README.md

 # Trillia
+Trillia is a general-purpose computer programming language designed to be minimal, deterministic, low-level-capable, and be maximally easy to learn, to read, and to write.
-Trillia is a computer programming language inspired by C, Python, Go, and Lua, with the purposes of ensuring maximal simplicity, readability, consistency, low-level speed, and rapidity of onboarding.
+Trillia is inspired by C, Python, Go, and Lua.

+The simplicity and pseudo-code-like design of Python is always easy to see in Trillia.
+Many consistent design choices have been implemented from Lua.
+The focus on parallelism, and the idea of convergent programming to make debugging easy, as well as the simplicity revolving around rapidity of onboarding makes Trillia resemble Go's design in many ways.
+The low-level nature, and absolute simplicity of C is present in Trillia, with Trillia only having about 7 core features.
+That means, if you learn a feature a day, you can learn Trillia in a week.

+These seven core features are namely: Variables, Control Structures, Vectors, Symbolics, Reactives, Functions, and Threads.

+Trillia has some features that are not seen in its 'parent' languages.
+Namely, reactivity is a major focal point of Trillia, and unlike Go and C, Trillia's parallel threading is fully deterministic.
+In fact, the entire language is fully deterministic aside from certain functions or imports, such as random, time and unsafe functions.

 The Implementation of Trillia is language agnostic.
-It doesn't matter which languages are used, and it also doesn't matter whether Trillia is transpiled, compiled, or interpreted, as long as it behaves deterministically.
+It doesn't matter whether Trillia is transpiled, compiled, or interpreted, and it also doesn't matter which languages are used to implent Trillia, as long as it behaves deterministically and is true to Trillia's blueprints.
 An ideal Trillia implementation would be a boostrapped Trillia that compiles to C or C++.
-This is because C is very low-level, unrestrictive, and has many libraries and modules.
+This is because C is very fast, low-level, unrestrictive, and has many libraries and modules.
 Trillia should also always have full access to functions, libraries, and keywords of the language that it compiles to to ensure maximal tooling.

-Trillia prioritizes determinism above all else, and then speed directly under that, and then simplicity, readability, and ease below that.
-Everything in the language is shaped to follow this heirarchy.
-Trillia rarely ever needs to compromise these, but whenever there must be a compromise, this is the prioritization order.

-It's worth noting that some features like reactivity and threading are central to the language, but appear later in the overview because they require knowledge on other systems first.
+If it compiles to a language, it should be able to take advantage of the language that it runs on.

-An Overview of the language:
+**An Overview of the language:**

 # 1. Whitespace

 Trillia is whitespace significant.
 Indentation replaces the need for brackets, and new line characters replace the need for semicolons.
-This ensures minimalism.
+Minimalism is prioritized.
+One of the goals of Trillia is to have code be written how a progammer thinks, and maximize quality of life.
+Your code should look like pseudo code, and you should never be fighting against the syntax.
-If you wish to have multiple statements on a single line of code, or just wish to be explicit, you can use `;` as an alternative.
+If you wish to have multiple statements on a single line of code, or just wish to be explicit, you can optionally use `;` as an alternative to the `\n` character.
 There are certain occations where `;` is reccomended for clarity, such as declaration without assignment.
 If you wish to have a single statement be split across multiple lines, you can use `;;` to nullify the `\n` new line character.
-This ensures that you can more easily represent matrixes in your code.
+This ensures that you can format code in the way that you like.
-Indented code is called "subordinate code", and the code that is dedented above that subordinate code is called "ordinate code".
-Indents are 4 spaces.
+Indented code is called **subordinate code**, and the code that is dedented above that subordinate code is called **ordinate code**.
+Indentation is 4 spaces.

-Whitespace is important and enforced.
+Spaces are important and enforced.
 To ensure maximal clarity, operations are split into different categories:

-Binary Operations: require a space before and after them. `a / b` is allowed, but not `a/ b`, `a /b` or `a/b`.
+**Binary Operations** require a space before and after them. `a / b` is allowed, but not `a/ b`, `a /b` or `a/b`.

-Suffix Unary Operations: must be attached to the end of what they modify.
+**Suffix Unary Operations** must be attached to the end of what they modify.
 For example, attaching the `%` symbol to the end of a number will divide that number by 100. `10%` returns `0.1`.

-Prefix Unary Operations: must always be prepended to what they modify.
+**Prefix Unary Operations** must always be prepended to what they modify.
 For example the `-` symbol can be prepended to a variable to flip its sign.
 For example: if you have a variable x = 12, then -x is -12.

 # 2. Unified Assignment Operator
-In Trillia, the `=` sign is used for assignments of all objects.
+In Trillia, the `=` sign is used for assignments of *all* objects.

-Variables, Arrays and Lists, Enums, Dictionaries, Pointers and Reactives, Functions, and Threads are all given value using the `=` Assignment Operator.
+Variables, Control Structures, Vectors, Symbolics, Reactives, Functions, and Threads are *all* given value using the `=` Assignment Operator.
-There are no objects in Trillia that can be assigned value without the Assignment Operator.
-And that list of objects is the entire list of all things that can be created in Trillia.
+There are *no* objects in Trillia that can be assigned value without the Assignment Operator.
+And this list of objects is *the entire list of all things that can be created in Trillia*.

-## 2.1.
-Variable Assignment
+## 2.1 Variable Assignment

 Variables are assigned using a variable name, followed by the `=` sign, then the value you are assigning to it